nicc777/flask-webservice-wsgi-python3-demo/README.md

 I am also assuming you are logged in as root.
 Some users may wish to stick with the "sudo" command - it's your choice.

-### Install the Pre-Requisites

-Use the following command as a guide:
+Use the following commands as a guide:

 ```
-# sudo apt-get install apache2 python3 python3-pip python3-virtualenv libapache2-mod-wsgi-py3
+# sudo apt-get install apache2 python3 python3-pip python3-virtualenv libapache2-mod-wsgi-py3 git
 # sudo update-alternatives --config python
 ```